eyolas/gaia-driver-mongoose/Readme.md

 }
 ```
 Driver use uri on priority then connection object.
+if there is no connection configured, gaiajs use `mongodb://localhost/test`.

 To know the driver options, go to the [documentation mongoose](http://mongoosejs.com/docs/connections.html#options)